Stopping Rules for Monte Carlo Methods: A Review: Fundamental concepts and key components

 Here, an approximation of the error probability $\mathbb{P}(|\mu_n-\mu|>\epsilon)$ (such as done in \eqref{typical approximation of the criterion}, or a different approximation as appropriate) is necessary because the distribution of the estimator $\mu_n$ is generally unknown, as well as the parameter $\mu$ being estimated is inherently unknown.
 The normal approximation \eqref{typical approximation of the criterion} clearly comes with a certain central limit theorem $\sqrt{n}(\mu_n-\mu)/s_n\stackrel{\mathcal{L}}{\to}\mathcal{N}(0,1)$, thus implicitly assuming that the resulting simulation length $\tau_{\epsilon,\delta}$ is long enough for the central limit theorem to hold effectively.
 On the contrary, early terminations can thus pose a serious issue here, often due to an inaccurate estimate of the standard deviation occurring, for instance, when the early data points are positioned with atypically small spacing, resulting in making the empirical variance extremely small.
 Hence, for instance, in \cite{GS1}, a normality test is incorporated into stopping rules.

-Once the approximation \eqref{typical approximation of the criterion} is established, parameterizing the simulation length $\tau_{\epsilon,\delta}$ with the two separate parameters $(\epsilon,\delta)$ becomes no longer essential, as they are not independent.
-Clearly, the criterion within \eqref{typical approximation of the criterion} depends only on the single constant $\epsilon/z_{\delta/2}$, which is a jointly smooth function of the pair $(\epsilon,\delta)$.
-Thus, there exist infinitely many parameter pairs $(\epsilon,\delta)$ that yield the same value of the constant $\epsilon/z_{\delta/2}$.
+Once the approximation \eqref{typical approximation of the criterion} is established, parameterizing the simulation length $\tau_{\epsilon,\delta}$ with the two separate parameters $(\epsilon,\delta)$ becomes no longer essential, as they are not independent. {Clearly, the criterion within \eqref{typical approximation of the criterion} depends on the two parameters $\epsilon$ and $\delta$, but ultimately solely on the single quantity $\epsilon/z_{\delta/2}$, which is a jointly smooth function of the pair $(\epsilon,\delta)$.} Thus, there exist infinitely many parameter pairs $(\epsilon,\delta)$ that yield the same value of the constant $\epsilon/z_{\delta/2}$.